Juanita Brooks: Accomplishments and death

 Brooks was known as a very humble woman, who, in spite of her numerous recognitions, awards, honors, and academic postings, downplayed her intelligence and achievements.
 Brooks served on the board of trustees for the Utah State Historical Society for twenty-four years.
 She received honorary degrees from Utah State University, Southern Utah State College, and the University of Utah.
 She was also awarded the Distinguished Service Award of the Utah Academy of Arts, Sciences, and Letters in 1958.
 In 1975, she was awarded an honorary membership in Phi Beta Kappa at the University of Utah and a writing award from Dixie College and the Southern Heritage Writers' Guild.
-From her home in Salt Lake City, Utah, she kept up close relationships to her children and her ailing mother, Mary, who died in 1980 Around 1976, she began a slow and debilitating mental and physical decline, which stifled her continuing research and hopes of publication.
+From her home in Salt Lake City, Utah, she kept up close relationships to her children and her ailing mother, Mary, who died in 1980.
+Around 1976, she began a slow and debilitating mental and physical decline, which stifled her continuing research and hopes of publication.
 Brooks died in 1989 from Alzheimer's disease, leaving her lifelong autobiographical project unfinished.
-In honor of Juanita Brooks, a scholarship endowment was established at Dixie State University, formerly Dixie College, as well as an annual lecture series.
+In honor of Juanita Brooks, a scholarship endowment was established at Utah Tech University, formerly Dixie State College, as well as an annual lecture series.

 Books and scholarly work

 Pioneer diary archiving

 Brooks' interest in pioneer diaries came from the stories she had been told about the Mountain Meadows Massacre from family members and friends as she was growing up and later began collecting diaries from the area during the time period so that she could gather more information about the events that occurred.
 Brooks assisted Nels Anderson, while the latter was a graduate student at Columbia doing field work in sociology in Southern Utah, by researching the experiences of Brooks' grandfather Dudley Leavitt.
 In 1934, while Anderson was on the U.S. National Labor Relations Board, he facilitated Brooks' assignment to start and manage a branch of the Emergency Relief Administration in southern Utah.
 Brooks fulfilled this objective by paying individuals to transcribe local pioneer's diaries.
 Brooks continued to devote herself to unearthing diaries and records of early settlers and organizing a Utah library of Mormons; and, in 1947, she joined the Board of the Utah Historical Society.
 The diary-collecting project was started under the Works Progress Administration during the Depression of the 1930s, and its transcripts were eventually cataloged at the Library of Congress.

 This work brought her into contact with Dale Morgan, who was the supervisor for the Utah Writer's Project under the Works Progress Administration.
 She continued this work for the Huntington Library as a field fellow in the 1940s.
-These diaries were preserved for others use due to Juanita's diligent pursuit and copying.
+These diaries were preserved for others' use due to Juanita's diligent pursuit and copying.